 How much value appreciation can you expect to see?

-Well if hardwood installation can provide a 1-12%+ appreciation.
-I think a 1-5% appreciation is reasonable when refinishing your floors.
+Well, if hardwood installation can provide a 1-12%+ appreciation.
+A 1-5% appreciation is reasonable when refinishing your floors.
 Again, it depends on the difference between the before and after.

-Whereas refinishing can just be $2-5 dollars a foot depending on the contractor you use.
+Whereas refinishing can be $2-5 dollars a foot, depending on the contractor you use.
 If you sand and refinish your own floors, that cost is going to be a lot less.
 I would max out the cost of refinishing your own floors at $1 a foot.

 The oldest trick in the book

 Many prospecting home buyers don’t realize how much flooring can be improved by sanding and refinishing.
 If they come in and see old battered floors or carpet.
-It’s easy to assume they need to tear it out and install new wood floors.
+It’s easy to assume they must tear it out and install new wood floors.

 They can’t see the potential in the floor.
 They can’t see the value.

-By sanding and refinishing the floor you are revealing the value to the potential home buyer.
+By sanding and refinishing the floor, you reveal the value to the potential home buyer.

 It’s the oldest trick in the book!
 You buy a car that needs a good polish, needs the wheels fixed, and has bad pictures.
-You properly valet the car, take better pictures, and voilà, you have raised the value of the car by up to 20%.
+You properly valet the car, take better pictures, and voilà, you have raised the car’s value by up to 20%.

 We all know that visual appearances make a huge difference to our perceived value.

-I really hope this helps you keen discerning folk on whether or not to refinish your hardwood floors.
-If you have any questions at all feel free to leave them in the comment section below.
+I hope this helps you keen, discerning folk on whether or not to refinish your hardwood floors.
+If you have any questions at all, feel free to leave them in the comment section below.